Modal Verbs

 - Correct: I can't swim.

-Practice Exercises
+Interactive Practice Exercises

-- _____ (May/Can) I borrow your pen?
+2. I borrow your pen? (formal permission)

-- You _____ (should/would) have called me yesterday.
+5. You have called me yesterday. (advice about past)